syncfusion-content/blazor-docs/blazor/datagrid/custom-binding.md

 ![Passing Additional Parameters to Custom Adaptor in Blazor DataGrid](./images/blazor-datagrid-passing-additional-parameter-to-custom-adaptor.gif)

-## DataTable Binding
+## DataTable binding

 DataTable represents a table with data rows and columns.
-Data binding of the DataTable can be acheieved in the DataGrid component by providing the **CustomAdaptor** class and overriding the Read or ReadAsync method of the DataAdaptor abstract class.
+Data binding of the DataTable can be achieved in the DataGrid component by providing the **CustomAdaptor** class and overriding the `Read` or `ReadAsync` method of the `DataAdaptor` abstract class.

 To bind DataTable to the datagrid, you can assign `TValue` to the **ExpandoObject**.